African-American history: Soldiers

 The U.S. armed forces remained segregated during World War I. Still, many African Americans eagerly volunteered to join the Allied cause following America's entry into the war.
 More than two million African-American men rushed to register for the draft.
-By the time of the armistice with Germany in November 1918, over 350,000 African Americans had served with the American Expeditionary Force on the Western Front.Born Black in the U.S.A.
+By the time of the armistice with Germany in November 1918, over 350,000 African Americans had served with the American Expeditionary Force on the Western Front.

-Most African-American units were relegated to support roles and did not see combat.
+Most African American units were relegated to support roles and did not see combat.
 Still, African Americans played a significant role in America's war effort.
-Four African-American regiments were integrated into French units because the French suffered heavy losses and badly needed men after three years of a terrible war.
+Four African American regiments were integrated into French units because the French suffered heavy losses and badly needed men after three years of a terrible war.
 One of the most distinguished units was the 369th Infantry Regiment, known as the "Harlem Hellfighters", which was on the front lines for six months, longer than any other American unit in the war.
 171 members of the 369th were awarded the Legion of Merit.